UA-141369524-4

 Lessen blue light at night from devices and wear blue light blocking glasses that our grandmother’s ages didn’t have.
 Listen to uplifting and get-you-moving music ring tones that can also be your wake-up alarm.

-And if you want to optimize sleep and lose weight, intermittent fasting is one biohacking trick that helps in those areas and many other health longevity areas especially if you’re living and adjusting to your beyond 40s new normal body.
+And if you want to healthy balance weight and optimize sleep, intermittent fasting is one biohacking trick that helps in those areas and many other health longevity areas especially if you’re living and adjusting to your beyond 40s new normal body.

 Self-Care Wheel for Kapha Imbalances